mortonprod/altmakes-website/content/_index.md

   seasonal events.
 If you're looking to buy one of my pre- made items please have a look through my Etsy shop to see what is currently available.
 servicesTitle1: Custom Made
-servicesDescription1: "As well as items I make generally I love creating that special something for a special someone.
-If you would like something from my portfolio (see creations below) but would like it customised, or would like something completely different please get in touch through the contact form at the bottom of the page.
+servicesDescription1: As well as items I make generally, I love creating that special something for a special someone.
+So, if you would like something from my portfolio (see creations below) but would like it customised, or would like something completely different please get in touch through the contact form at the bottom of the page.
 I would love to work with you to see that creation come to life.
-Prices of a custom make will depend on the size of the item, type of wool used and time needed to create it.                                                      "
+Prices of a custom make will depend on the size of the item, type of wool used and time needed to create it.
 servicesTitle2: Patterns
 servicesDescription2: After following various patterns over the years and either occasionally altering them to suit my needs or not being able to find exactly